mozilla/source-map/README.md

 Renders the source map being generated to a string.

+### SourceMapFileCollector

+An instance of the SourceMapFileCollector represents a source map which is being built in files.

+#### new SourceMapFileCollector(startOfSourceMap)

+To create a new one, you must pass an object with the following properties:

+* `file`: The filename of the generated source that this source map is associated with.

+* `sourceRoot`: An optional root for all relative URLs in this source map.

+#### SourceMapFileCollector.prototype.addIndexMapping(mapping)

+Add code with an index based mapping to the file collection.

+The mapping object
+should have the following properties:

+* `src`: Filepath to original src.

+* `input`: Unminified JavaScript.

+* `output`: Minified JavaScript.

+* `map`: Map of character index to character index (number -> number)

+* `lineOffset`: An optional line offset to add to mappings.

+#### SourceMapFileCollector.prototype.toString()

+Renders the source map being generated to a string.

 ### SourceNode

 SourceNodes provide a way to abstract over interpolating and/or concatenating